-The Oeko-Institut has been appointed by the European Commission, within a framework contract, for the evaluation of applications for exemption from Directive 2011/65/EU (RoHS), to be listed in Annexes III and IV of the Directive.
+The Oeko-Institut has been appointed by the European Commission, within a framework contract1, for the evaluation of applications for exemption from Directive 2011/65/EU (RoHS), to be listed in Annexes III and IV of the Directive.

-Your organisations, Bourns Inc. and STMicroelectronics srl and Infineon Technologies AG on behalf of the Umbrella Project have submitted a request for the renewal of the above-mentioned exemption, which has been subject to an initial evaluation.
-A summary of the main argumentation for justifying the request is provided below (also including information from other applications submitted for the renewal of this exemption) as a first basis to be used in the stakeholder consultation planned as part of this assessment.
+Bourns Inc. and STMicroelectronics srl and Infineon Technologies AG on behalf of the Umbrella Project have submitted requests for the renewal of the above-mentioned exemption, which have been subject to an initial evaluation.
+A summary of the main argumentation for justifying the requests is provided below.
+The applicants have been requested to answer additional questions and to provide additional information, available on the request webpage of the stakeholder consultation (https://rohs.exemptions.oeko.info/index.php?id=359).

-&lt;sup>1 The contract is implemented through Framework Contract No. ENV.B.3/FRA/2019/0017, led by Ramboll Deutschland GmbH.
+1 The contract is implemented through Framework Contract No. ENV.B.3/FRA/2019/0017, led by Ramboll Deutschland GmbH.